101cn/101cn/README.md

-# Chandrahas Nalabotu - Mechanical Engineer portifolio
+# Chandrahas Nalabotu - Mechanical Engineer portfolio

 My project respository, showcasing projects that I have done / participated in, including a simple breakdown on what it was about and how it was achieved